 - a.
 Services provided by your family or household members - b.
-Custodial or respite care, equine assisted therapy, creative arts therapy, wilderness or adventure camps, music therapy, neurofeedback, chelation or hyperbaric chamber - c.
+Custodial or respite care, equine assisted therapy, creative arts therapy, wilderness or adventure camps, music therapy, neurofeedback, chelation or hyperbaric chamber

+- c.
 Services provided under an individual education plan (IEP) to comply with the Individuals with Disabilities Education Act - d.
-Services provided by the Department of Human Services or Oregon Health Authority
+Services provided by the Department of Health and Welfare

-7.4.4 Biofeedback
+7.4.3 Biofeedback

-Biofeedback therapy services are only covered to treat tension or migraine headaches or urinary incontinence.
+Biofeedback therapy services are only covered to treat tension or migraine headaches.
 There is a lifetime limit to how many visits we will cover.